NHOQA/802.11S-2.4ghz-PiMesh/README.md

 ####this is to create a wifi mesh node on a pi zero 2 running bookworm and an external wifi dongle#######

-create virtual interface for wlan0. keep wlan0 for hotspot and wlan0_ap will be bridged with wlan1 (mesh interface)
+create virtual interface for wlan0. keep wlan0 for hotspot and wlan0_ap will be bridged with wlan1 (mesh interface)<br>
+this assumes you have the wifi dongle plugged into the zero's data usb port. and are using wlan0 to ssh in<br>
+this should handle everything without interrupting your ssh connection<br>

 - install hostapd
 - create virtual interface "wlan0_ap" with the command "sudo iw dev wlan0 interface add wlan0_ap type __ap"
 - create/edit /etc/hostapd/hostapd.conf